• Home

 Here’s a few key details that can optimize your pins by doing the following:

-• Use long-tail keywords in your descriptions and titles, (this is usually 4 to 8 words, and is a sentence that pinners would already type into the search bar).
+- Use long-tail keywords in your descriptions and titles, (this is usually 4 to 8 words, and is a sentence that pinners would already type into the search bar).
+I’ve been using my title from my blog posts, which also match the article’s permalink, and it’s working great for me!

-• Using the right pin dimensions 2 to 1 ratio
+- Using the right pin dimensions at a 2 to 1 ratio.

-• Pinning at the best times and to the right boards
+- Pinning consistently and to the right Pinterest boards.

 3. Not staying consistent.